 ftrack.enable_amqp_event_server = true

-This feature will be enabled by default in later releases once it has been proven to have no performance or stability implications.
+This feature will be enabled by default in later releases.

 When an event is generated on the ftrack server it is added to the amqp messaging queue via an exchange called ftrack-events.
 The ftrack event server will register a queue bound to that exchange called ftrack-event-server-queue and use that to process the events.
 If you want to gather the events directly from the amqp messaging queue you can register your own queue via the same exchange and read the events from there.
 This ensures that events are never missed even if your script is restarted.